droppedasbaby/godash/README.md

     - [x] IsSubsetOf
     - [x] IsSupersetOf
     - [x] Remove - Modifies original DS, does not return a new one
-    - [-] RemoveAll - Modifies original DS, does not return a new one
+    - [x] RemoveAll - Modifies original DS, does not return a new one
     - [x] ToSet
     - [-] Union